grammyjs/website/site/docs/hosting/firebase.md

 }
 ```

+That's it!
-Done!
-Your bot is working now.
+Your bot is ready to go.
 Head over to Telegram and watch it respond to messages!